 Interestingly, I definitely did notice a correlation between the trauma I had experienced as a child and the “drama” I experienced as a young adult.
 I would go so far as to say my early 20’s were cycles of trauma of my own making.
 It was what I knew deep in my bones, and I got good at manufacturing it.
 As weird as it sounds, it made me feel at home even though I didn’t like it.
 As I got older, I became more and more aware of the cost of living this way.
 And at some point, that cost was too much.

 It was time to heal.

-Tools Focused on Connection Made My Healing Possible
+Tools Focused on Connection Made Healing Trauma Possible

 Somehow, through the confusion, I sought help and comfort and growth and found it.
 In therapy, women’s circles, and wilderness adventures.
 In meditation, reading, and friends.
 And in time.
 These things all helped a lot, and I did indeed heal substantially, enough to think I had fully healed by my 30’s.